 Labor and delivery is a unique and special time and you may have many questions.
 Our prenatal childbirth and breastfeeding education classes can answer your questions and help you prepare.
 This gives you the opportunity to prepare for your delivery, meet our compassionate and caring staff, and to help you deal with the unknown factors that come along with pregnancy and birth.
 You will be provided the information and resources needed to make decisions.
 For more information, read about Childbirth education classes on our Education page.

-If you are interested in attending, please contact Nicole Liby at (785)632-2144.
-If you are looking for a skilled doctor for your needs from pregnancy to delivery and beyond, contact Clay Center Family Physicians at (785)632-2181.
+If you are looking for a skilled doctor for your needs from pregnancy to delivery and beyond, contact Clay Center Family Physicians at (785) 632-2181.

 For questions or challenges regarding breastfeeding contact: